aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 Before we continue, there is a bug in EKS that requires us to edit an IAM policy.
 A missing permission in an EKS role currently prevents the creation of load balancers, so we will edit the EKS role manually and add the permission.

-In the IAM Console, in the AWS account containing your EKS cluster, find the role starting with `EKS-eks-fabric-ServiceRol-AWS`.
-In my account this is `arn:aws:iam::123456789012:role/EKS-eks-fabric-ServiceRol-AWSServiceRoleForAmazonE-1XD9JDMQKT7F9`.
-In the Permissions tab, find the policy titled `EKS-eks-fabric-ServiceRole-NLB`.
+In the IAM Console, in the AWS account containing your EKS cluster, find the role starting with `EKS-eks-fabric-ServiceRol-AWS`, or `eksctl-eks-fabric-cluster-ServiceRole`, depending on whether you used eksctl to create your EKS cluster.
+In my account this is `arn:aws:iam::506709822501:role/eksctl-eks-fabric-cluster-ServiceRole-I70T2EI24KWN`.
+In the Permissions tab, find the policy titled `eksctl-eks-fabric-cluster-PolicyNLB` (or similar).
 Select JSON, then Edit Policy.
 Add this permission to the policy: "iam:CreateServiceLinkedRole".
 Make sure to use the same indents, and include a comma if necessary.
 Review and save the policy.

 Let's create the AWS Network Load Balancer (NLB) endpoints for the peer and the ca. The K8s YAML files to create these would